shun3168/moros-virtio/README.md

 Draws 8x8 square at a specified position.

-'x', 'y': Top-left corner coordinates of the square.
+`x`, `y`: Top-left corner coordinates of the square.

-'color_code': A 32-bit color code in 0xAARRGGBB format.
+`color_code`: A 32-bit color code in 0xAARRGGBB format.
 <br/><br/>

 **pub fn draw_image<const W_PIXELS: usize, const H_PIXELS: usize>(image_data_2d: &[[u32; W_PIXELS]; H_PIXELS], dest_x: u32, dest_y: u32,) -> bool**

 Displays a image at a specified position.

-'image_data_2d': 2D array representing the image, where each inner array is a row of pixels.
+`image_data_2d`: 2D array representing the image, where each inner array is a row of pixels.
 Each pixel is assumed to be `u32` in 0xAARRGGBB format.

-'dest_x', 'dest_y': Top-left corner coordinates on the screen where the image will be drawn.
+`dest_x`, `dest_y`: Top-left corner coordinates on the screen where the image will be drawn.
 <br/><br/>

 **pub fn flush_display() -> bool**